Local Repair Saves $400,000

-How well would a C-130J Super Hercules fly without its tail?
-Luckily Yokota Airmen don’t have to find out.

-Since late March, the 374th Air Mobility Squadron and 374th Aircraft Maintenance Squadron coordinators have hosted a contract field team to conduct repairs on four C-130J aircraft at Yokota.
+Since late March, the 374th Maintenance Squadron and 374th Aircraft Maintenance Squadron coordinators have hosted a contract field team to conduct repairs on four C-130J aircraft at Yokota.
+Crane operators from the 374th Civil Engineering Squadron also provided critical support.

 |Date Taken: